ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 desc: "ftoc (from url), and intro to templates"
 ---

+In part 2 of the SPIS 2016 webapps tutorial, we'll learn about how to:

+* Perform a calculation based on a parameter that's in the url
+* Start building a larger multi-page web application

-# Keeping your ACMS Account Safe
+## Keeping your ACMS Account Safe: turn debug mode off.

 So, trying to teach web development in an academic computing environment such as ACMS is always a bit of a risk.
 The basic problem is this combination of things: